ioggstream/ohai/draft-rdb-ohai-feedback-to-proxy.md

 #  Security Considerations

-The security considerations for the Oblivious HTTP protocol are discussed in Section 8 of [I-D.ietf-ohai-ohttp].
+The security considerations for the Oblivious HTTP protocol are discussed in Section 8 of [OHAI].
 The client needs to trust the proxy that it does not leak the client identity to the server.
 The target and request resources SHOULD convey the RateLimit-Limit field and "oblivous-target" parameter to trusted